 Instead of passing some of your money to the government as tax, it goes into your pension instead.
 That's tax relief.
 It's the government's way of encouraging you to save for retirement.
 The amount of tax relief you get relates to the amount you put into your pension scheme.
 Tax relief gets paid on your contributions at the highest rate of income tax you pay.

-The Welsh Government now has powers to set its own income tax as well.
+The Welsh Government now has powers to set its own income tax, too.

 You can put as much money as you want into your pension, but the government limits the amount of pension contributions on which you earn tax relief.
 This is called the pensions annual allowance.